G.I. Joe: Retaliation

 Narrative Framework

 This structural analysis employs proven narrative structure principles that track dramatic progression.
 By mapping G.I.
-Joe: Retaliation against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
+Joe: Retaliation against these established plot points, we can identify how Jon M. Chu utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish G.I.
-Joe: Retaliation within its genre.
+Joe: Retaliation within the action genre.

 Plot Points by Act